 As a participant in the Respectful Relationships school’s program, Toorloo Arm Primary has spent much of this year exploring the impact of violence and the ways it can be prevented.
 The process saw students express their feelings through the creation of artwork, and many of the designs they came up with have been used to help promote the Walk, including the Walk’s official logo.

 Kerry Hughes, Principal at Toorloo Arm Primary School says, “Our school has a strong values-based culture that provides all stakeholders with a consistent language around behaviours.
 For social change to happen, we need to start at the grassroots.
-The implementation of the Respectful Relationships program and an amazing partnership with Gippsland Lakes Community Health has strengthened our culture of respect for others instilled empathy, and empowered students to be upstanders to be able to say that violence in any form is not okay.”
+The implementation of the Respectful Relationships program and an amazing partnership with Gippsland Lakes Complete Health has strengthened our culture of respect for others instilled empathy, and empowered students to be upstanders to be able to say that violence in any form is not okay.”

 The students at Bairnsdale Primary (“754”) will also be walking on the day.
 Says principal Trudie Nagle, “The scourge of domestic violence, and the regular murder and physical aggression against children and women every week, is a problem that Australian communities must address quickly.
 Events like this highlight the need for action and all students and staff at 754 are proud to be involved.”